m-elm/FWORK/Landing_Page.md

 - Does it pass the "blink test"? (understandable in 3 seconds)
 - Does it trigger FOMO or loss aversion?
 - Is it specific enough to filter in the right audience?

+Enhanced LLM Prompt for Step 1.5 (Value Proposition Development)
+Context: I’m refining the value proposition for {product}.
+You are a direct‑response copywriter with expertise in conversion psychology.
+Task: Generate 10 headline + subheadline pairs following the formulas below.
+Each pair should immediately communicate the primary benefit and motivate action.
+Formulas to use:
+Outcome without Obstacle: {Primary outcome} for {ICP} without {painful obstacle} in {time/cost bound}.
+Result Despite Objection: {Specific result} — even if {common objection}.
+Superlative Method: The {superlative} way to {desired outcome} — {proof point}.
+Guidelines (based on research):
+Pass the 3‑second “blink test”: Chartbeat data shows most visitors disengage within 3–5 seconds revolutexdigital.com
+, so make headlines instantly understandable.
+Lead with benefits and specificity: Use concrete numbers or time frames (e.g., “Save 10 hours/week”)—this improves clarity and relevance thrivethemes.com
+.
+Avoid jargon or clever wordplay: The brain prefers cognitively fluent messages revolutexdigital.com
+.
+Trigger FOMO or loss aversion: Use phrases that highlight what readers risk missing out on (e.g., “Don’t miss your chance…”).
+FOMO creates urgency revolutexdigital.com and loss aversion makes people more motivated to avoid missing benefits.
+Evoke emotional resonance: Headlines that stir fear, awe, inspiration or curiosity are more clickable revolutexdigital.com
+.
+Include a supporting subheadline: Use this line to clarify the offer, address a common objection, introduce urgency or social proof (e.g., “Join 5,000 creators who doubled their sales”).
+For each pair, provide:
+Headline (≤ 12 words) focused on the outcome.
+Subheadline that expands on the promise, includes a number or social proof, and addresses a pain point or objection.
+Brief rationale (1 sentence) explaining which psychological lever you used (clarity, FOMO, curiosity, social proof, loss aversion) and why.
+Deliverable: A list of 10 headline + subheadline combinations with rationales.

 ```

 **Output:** 10 value prop candidates (you'll pick top 2 to test)